Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Structure

 According to the balance sheet, accounting accounts are divided into active and passive.
 They have individual number and name.
-Active-passive accounts constitute a separate group and are not always reflected in the balance sheet.
+Active-passive accounts form a separate group and are not always reflected in the balance sheet.

-Active Accounts
+Active accounts

-Passive Accounts
+Passive accounts

 Classification